solamen2/movie-info/README.md

 # movie-info
 Small movie information querying app using info from the OMDB API.
 Made by Ed Younskevicius (solamen2 AT gmail).
+NOTE: Basic skeleton app has been coded and deployed to two different platforms, but funcionality is still WIP.

 ## Using The App
 If you'd like to see how the app works eventually (though it's not working yet), please go to [movieinfo.dev](https://movieinfo.dev) and use these credentials: